thingsSDK/guides.thingssdk.com/examples/using_wifi.md

 Since we `resolve()`'d our Promise in `connect` with `ipAddress` as its value, we have access to that inside our `then()` block.
 There are other properties you might be interested in accessing, but for our purposes here we don't really care.
 We only want to confirm that we connected successfully so we can forget about and do our cool internet stuff.

-`$ npm run push` should show something like this toward the end of the terminal output.
+`$ npm run dev` should show something like this toward the end of the terminal output.

 ```bash
 successfully connected to 192.168.1.131